Healthy work in a healthy environment

 The Swiss Centre for Occupational and Environmental Health (SCOEH) conducts research on factors that contribute to a healthy workplace and environment, and shares its insights by consulting for governments and companies, and by educating workers, managers and university students.
 We see health as a broad concept that is more than just the absence of disease; instead, it is a state of physical, mental and social well-being, as defined by the World Health Organisation (WHO). (http://www.who.int/about/mission/).

 Dr Dai-Hua “Maggie“ Tsai is responsible for public health issues.
 She has many years of experience in the epidemiological investigation of how particulate matter affects circulatory factors such as blood pressure, sodium excretion and inflammation.
 After an MSc in chemical engineering, Maggie received her PhD in Public Health from the National Taiwan University (www.ntu.edu.tw) in 2008.
 Maggie came to Switzerland in 2009 and worked at the University of Lausanne’s Institute of Social and Preventive Medicine (www.iumsp.ch) until 2016.
 She dedicated this time to the study of the effects of air pollutants on the health of the populations of Lausanne, Geneva and other Swiss cities and published the findings in high-impact scientific journals.
-In addition to her role at SCOEH, Dr. Tsai works since 2018 also at the Department of Child and Adolescent Psychiatry and Psychotherapy, University of Zürich, Switzerland (www.kjpd.uzh.ch).
-Her main task is to do epidemiological analyses for the Cohort Study on Substance Use Risk Factors (C-SURF).
+In addition to her role at SCOEH, Dr. Tsai worked from 2018 to 2020 also at the Department of Child and Adolescent Psychiatry and Psychotherapy, University of Zürich, Switzerland (www.kjpd.uzh.ch).
+Her main task was to do epidemiological analyses for the Cohort Study on Substance Use Risk Factors (C-SURF).

 - SCOEH offers highly competent, impartial, transparent research and consultancy services carried out using scientifically-based means and methods.